alchitry/alchitry.github.io/content/news/Alchitry-Labs-V2-Update-1.md

 date = "2023-10-13"
 +++

-Today was the first time I've build a .bin file from Alchitry Labs V2!
+Today was the first time I built a .bin file from Alchitry Labs V2!

 Before we get too far ahead, there is a lot more to cover.